 The Governing Board has a size of 20 full governors plus associate members who attend meetings but have no voting rights.
-The composition consists: 7 governors elected by parents and carers of students at the school, 8 co-opted governors from outside the school, two co-opted governors elected by the school teaching staff, one co-opted governor elected by the school support staff, one LA nominated governor and the Head Teacher.
+The composition consists: 7 governors elected by parents and carers of students at the school, 8 co-opted governors from outside the school, four co-opted governors elected by the school staff, one LA nominated governor and the Head Teacher.
 The Governing Board appoints co-opted and associate members, trying to ensure representation from all groups with children at the school and the wider community.
 Choices of co-opted governors are also made to ensure that the Governing Board has the full range of required skills.
 Many of the co-opted governors have children at the school.
 The term of office is four years with the exception of the Head Teacher.

 The current chair (since April 2016) is David Mowbray who has two children at the school plus a third who left in 2015.
 His background is in higher education as an academic in the Department of Physics and Astronomy, University of Sheffield.

 If you would like to contact the Chair of Governors, please do so by letter to the school address.

 In addition to the full Governing Board, which meets at least once a term, there are three sub-committees listed below with their chairs and vice chairs:

 - Learning and Achievement – Mike Holland (vice chair)

 - Resources - Mohammed Mahroof (chair), Michele Saffer (vice chair)

 - Students and Community – Philip Thomas (chair), Simon Price (vice chair)

 The overarching functions and responsibility of High Storrs’ Governing Board are those set out in the DfE Governance Handbook under ‘The essentials of effective governance’